DKrawczyk/react-calendar/README.md

 >
+>***Attention!**
->***Attention!**  If the API is to work, JSON-server must always be running.
+> If the API is supposed to work, JSON-server must always be running.
 Sometimes, after using the command above, you should refresh your website.*
 >

 Your API is ready at this address: